Minden cross country event brings seven miles of memories

 To help commemorate this year’s 50th running, T-shirts were printed bearing the names of every one of those past runners.
 Since they are listed in alphabetical order and not chronologically or by finish time, my own name appears alongside those of my nephews Peter, William and Alex Raun, all of whom ran in the 2000s and 2010s.

 I’m proud we four Rauns have that shared experience, which spans decades and connects generations.
-I’m also proud to be listed along with people like Rob and his brother Marc Hultquist, Terry Worick, and other now 50-ish men and women who are lifetime friends of mine, at least in part because of the sweat we spilled together — the fast, the slow, and the in-between — on hot August Friday mornings more than 30 years ago.
+I’m also proud to be listed along with Sean Haight, with Rob and his brother Marc Hultquist, with Terry Worick, and other now 50-ish men and women who will always be friends of mine, at least in part because of the sweat we spilled together — the fast, the slow, and the in-between — on hot August Friday mornings more than 30 years ago.

 Across the bottom of the commemorative T-shirt design appear the letters “IAGDTBAW.”
 This is the acronym for “It’s a Great Day to Be a Whippet” — a mash-up of two of Coach Brewer’s many memorable sayings: “It’s a great day to be alive” and “proud to be a Whippet.”